ynbyl/SSIS-webapp-/README.md

 # Student Information System
-A web-based application that simplifies the management of students, courses, and colleges.
+A very basic web-based application that simplifies the management of students, courses, and colleges.
 This platform offers a comprehensive set of features for educational institutions, making the task of handling student records, course enrollments, and college information more efficient.

 ## Key Features
 **These are the main features:**